dundemo/mnowatch/README.md

 3) Edit the script mnowatch.sh and change whatever is needed there (instructions inside the script)
 4) Run the script.
 The script runs silently and lasts about 2 minutes (In an Intel Xeon 2.7 Ghz)
 5) If the script ends without errors, everything is fine.
 The reports reside in SOME_PATH_OF_YOUR_CHOICE/httpd.
 Best viewed with firefox browser.
-6) You may run the script manually, or you may edit the cron daemon (similar to the provided crontab.example) and the btime.sh if you want to automate it.
+6) You can run the script manually, or you may edit the cron daemon (similar to the provided crontab.example) along with the btime.sh, in case you want to automate things.
 7) If something goes wrong (or if you have requests about new features/[tweakings](https://en.wikipedia.org/wiki/Tweaking)) then send an OP_RETURN message to the Dash address XnpT2YQaYpyh7F9twM6EtDMn1TCDCEEgNX and I will contact you as soon as possible.
 Examples of sending messages to an address: [example 1](https://mydashwallet.org/Chat), [example 2](https://chainz.cryptoid.info/dash/tx.dws?6dbf28ba485ef56cf33dc0f348088f766e1302e39004bf5359161e6ba7de6ff9.htm)